Star Trek Comics Checklist

 I've seen several types of original art for sale, from pencilled art all the way through the printing process to printer plates.
 I'm sure this isn't a complete list of what might be available.

-Prices for pencilled and inked 12x18 original art on comic art board for Star Trek comics interior pages range from $50 to $1000.
+Prices for pencilled and inked original page art on comic art board for Star Trek comics interior pages range from $50 to $1,500 and more.
+Most art pages are 12"x18", but some artists work in a larger format, about 20"x24".
 Interior original art pages are the most common item for sale.
-It's not unusual to see high-priced items on eBay keep reappearing for a long time.
+It's not unusual to see higher-priced items on eBay unsold for a long time.

-Prices for cover art range from $400 to $7000+.
+Prices for cover art range from $400 to $15,000 and more.
 The highest prices are for the painted cover art from Gold Key Star Trek comics, which are typically acrylic paint on heavy art board.
 I've bid on a few covers, but prices for cover art increase beyond my budget pretty quickly.

 When a comic is finished, the artists may sell their original artwork.
 Some artists sell through dealers, on eBay or other auction sites, or from their own websites.
 Cover artists often have prints made for sale.
 Prices for prints start around $25 and go up, depending on the artist, the art, and the type of print.

-Star Trek Comics Checklist by Mark Martinez is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Star Trek Comics Checklist by Mark Martinez is licensed under Attribution-NonCommercial-ShareAlike 4.0 International

 This website is not endorsed, sponsored or affiliated with CBS Studios Inc. or the "Star Trek" franchise.
 The STAR TREK trademarks and logos are owned by CBS Studios Inc.